Inspiring Ways To Decorate with Glass Cloche Domes

 The glass cloche adds style to this simple garden-inspired baker’s rack on the screened porch.

-The DIY Paper Roses was a winter project but look great year-round under the glass dome.
+The DIY Paper Roses were a winter project, but they look great year-round under the glass dome.
 As an added bonus, the dome protects the fragile vintage paper from dust.

 Next, we move to the living room and the coffee table Cloche Display.
 Here I decided to fill the vintage wine barrel with fun fall decor and showcase each special item under a glass Cloche.